By Mike Miller Updated February 14, 2022

 Maybe it's because once you get there you have no place else to go except the Atlantic Ocean or the Gulf of Mexico.

-Florida has at least 24 end of the road towns.
-Some of these towns are shown on the map above.
+Florida has at least 27 end of the road towns.
+These towns are shown on the map above.

 This small settlement is on St. James Island on Florida's "Forgotten Coast" south of Bald Point State Park.
 There is a marina and the area is famous for its clam harvesting.
 The "End of the World" restaurant is at the marina.